Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 ***

 ### Adding Commands
-Now that the bot appears online we should allow it to respond to certain input from users.
+Once the bot appears online we should allow it to respond to certain input from users.
 This section will cover one of the many ways to implement commands, or specifically structured user input, to allow responses from our bot.

 #### Code Notice
 The next two sections will feature a lot more code than visual guidelines as seen from the previous sections.
 Each step will go in-depth about what the code *does* and *why* the code is written, but it will not step line-by-line to explain every minute detail.